 Let’s look at the big three common exclusions that would bar you from getting money back in a travel insurance claim, as outlined by the Insurance Council of Australia.1

 - Theft of unattended luggage.
-The Australian Financial Ombudsman tells the cautionary tale of someone who leaves their luggage unattended in a bus terminal while greeting family members.
+The Australian Financial Ombudsman (now the Australian Financial Complaints Authority) told the cautionary tale of someone who left their luggage unattended in a bus terminal while greeting family members.
 The luggage, valued at a very upsetting $15,000, was stolen and their insurance claim was denied.
 Why?
-Because they left it unattended in a public place.2 Harsh, but fair.
+Because it was left unattended in a public place.2 Harsh, but fair.

 - Poor health of the traveller.
 Anyone with a pre-existing medical condition needs to heed this advice: get a medical check up well before your trip, and make sure your insurer knows about it.
 If you hide it, or neglect to tell them, you run the very real risk of not being able to claim on medical expenses in the event you fall ill.